openremote/openremote/platform/rpi3/README.md

 ## Deploying OpenRemote containers

-TODO: This doesn't work yet, still have to write a replacement for Keycloak identity service!

 The Docker images for OpenRemote can be build on your x86 workstation with the QEMU emulator for the ARM environment.
 After building the images, you can export and load them onto the Raspberry Pi.

 First build the base image: